brendacq/posenet-studies/README.md

 <br>

 *This step refers to single-person pose estimation, that is, when there's only person centered in the input image/video.
-If there are more than one person, the multi-pose estimation algorithm should be used.*
+If there are more than one person, the multi-pose estimation algorithm should be used instead.*

 ### 3. Pose Classification